 ARE YOU GETTING ALL OF THE PROPERTY TAX RELIEF TO WHICH YOU ARE ENTITLED?

 Illinois law provides homeowners with certain homestead exemptions–if you are the owner of record and live in the home as a primary residence.
 Using these exemptions will lower the amount of property tax you owe.

 - Homestead Limited Exemption: This exemption currently lowers the equalized value of the property by $6,000.
 An owner of record who lives in the home as a primary residence is entitled to this exemption.
 Look for it on your tax bill.

 - Senior Homestead Exemptions: If you turned 65 at any time during the tax year, the equalized value of your home will be lowered by $5,000.
 You may apply for the Senior Homestead Exemption at any time during the year in which you turn 65; but because property taxes are paid in arrears, the exemption will not take effect until you receive your following year tax bill.
 You must notify the Ela Township Assessor’s Office to initiate this exemption.

-- Senior Citizen Assessment Freeze Homestead Exemption-Annual Renewal Required: If you are 65, qualified for the (above) Senior Homestead Exemption, AND have a total household income of $55,000 or less, the assessed value on your property is frozen.
+- Senior Citizen Assessment Freeze Homestead Exemption-Annual Renewal Required: If you are 65, qualified for the (above) Senior Homestead Exemption, AND have a total household income of $65,000 or less, the assessed value on your property is frozen.
 Please note that this does NOT affect the tax RATE.
 Contact the Ela Township Assessor’s Office to initiate this exemption.

 - Homestead Improvement Exemption: If an improvement or addition is made to the home, the assessment increase due to the alteration is kept off the tax rolls for four years.
 There is a maximum of $25,000 of assessed value which can be kept off the tax rolls for that period.